Out front the

 topi, the original panama, encouraged

 the man here.
-That kinda superior article denoted a reader, and Pramoedya perfect
+That kinda superior article denoted a reader; Pramoedya perfect

 fit.
-Had the red bandana been donned yesterday the personal preference might
+Had the red bandana been donned that morning, the personal inclination might

-have been all the clearer.
+have been clearer still.
 Unnecessary for this book-seller.
 Not a speaker of

 the language?
 Well, makes no never mind.
 Store it up for the day, Chum.
 The